oleh312/Resume/README.md

 1. Screenshot of the working page in the browser.
 2. Screenshot of the source code of html + css with the third job.
 3. Screenshot of the html + css source code of the Education block.

+## Day_6

+## Tasks

+1. Finish the project and upload the resume site to hosting.
+2. Send the link here, in the GoIT Marathon Chat, and to your friends.
+Let them see your pumping level for this week 😱